hemant298268/AWSPOC_FE/README.md

 # TBotFE

 # AWSPOC tBot
 A serverless web application hosted on AWS infrastructure.
-Components used.
+Components used.<br>
 1: AWS RDS - Hosting a MarisDB instance.
 2: AWS Lambda - Creates a connection with RDS instance and executes a simple select request.
 3: AWS API Gateway - Provides a REST API interface to the lambda function.